B-Sure Program

 Rebecca Go – Stevenson University

-Elena Shell – University of Massachusetts Amherst
+Elena Schell – University of Massachusetts Amherst

 Emily Borroni – The University of Mount Union